Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 3. Homemade Trail Mix

-Notice I say homemade trail mix.
-Store bought brands will have added sugars you want to avoid.
+Notice I say *homemade* trail mix.
+Store-bought brands will likely have added sugars you'll want to avoid.
 Combine ingredients like walnuts, almonds, dried fruit (natural sugars only!), healthy dark chocolate morsels, and seeds.
 Two ounces will give you 8 grams of protein.
 This snack has more calories than some I have listed, so eat in moderation!

 4. Beef Jerky or Turkey Jerky

-Make your own beef or turkey jerky for a high protein snack with 9 grams of protein per ounce.
-Store-bought versions tend to have added salt, artificial ingredients and sugar, so beware of that, and make the best choice you can when buying.
+Store-bought beef jerky can offer a high protein snack with 9 grams of protein per ounce.
+However, look at the nutrition labels as they tend to have added salt, artificial ingredients and sugar.
 My post on the best beef jerky for weight loss will point you in the right direction.

 5. Kale Chips

 Drizzle olive oil, salt, and garlic on washed and dried kale to make chips.
-Powerful antioxidants fiber, and yes, lots of protein (5g in 1 medium-sized bunch of kale) make this a super healthy choice.
+Powerful antioxidants, fiber, and yes, protein (5g in 1 medium-sized bunch of kale).

 6. Protein Shakes

-I’m a big fan of protein shakes (made with Cleanish Protein, of course).
-They are delicious, easy to throw together, and perfect for a snack on the run ← LOVE.
-Here are all my fave protein shakes,
+Iโm a big fan of protein shakes (made with cleanish Protein, of course).
+They are delicious, easy to throw together, and perfect for a snack on the run โ LOVE.ย Here are all my fave high protein smoothies.
+MOst protein powders will add up to 15-25g of protein per scoop, making it a fantastic option for protein.

 7. Tuna